Orange-OpenSource/a11y-guidelines/src/en/articles/watch-august-september-2023.md

 ## Accessibility strategy

-- Simplify your textual content using AI, to test: https://www.01net.com/actualites/handicap-comment-produit-des-textes-simples-et-intelligiblesgrace-a-l-ia-1942964.html
+- Simplify your textual content using AI, to test (fr): https://www.01net.com/actualites/handicap-comment-produire-des-textes-simples-et-intelligiblesgrace-a-l-ia-1942964.html
 - How to make a11y html tables, to get started: https://blog.pope.tech/2023/08/22/beginners-guide-to-accessible-tables/
 - An e-commerce cart, video: https://www.nicchan.me/blog/talk-developing-an-accessible-add-to-cart-flow/
 - The different types of multiple a11y errors and how to correct them: https://www.tpgi.com/managing-multiple-wcag-failures/